 A Certified B company, United by Blue has made it its mission to remove plastic waste from the oceans.
 With that promise, the company removes 1 pound of oceanic trash with every product purchased, totaling over 2 million pounds of trash removed to this day!

 Seventh Generation is no ordinary brand.
 Its cleaning products use plant-based ingredients sourced from renewable sources and contain no synthetic fragrances or dyes that can harm water quality and biodiversity.
 On top of that, their products’ packaging is both recyclable and made from recycled products — a win-win.

 The company is dedicated to creating innovative products like its concentrated laundry detergent that requires 50% less water and 60% less plastic.
-As for its next green leap, Seventh Generations plans to make all its products and packaging using bio-based or post-consumer recycled content by 2020.
+As for its next green leap, Seventh Generation plans to make all its products and packaging using bio-based or post-consumer recycled content.

 Its sustainable manufacturing practices extend to their entire supply chain, including scrap recycling and the reduction of shipping materials.
 At its San Jose campus, the company also has an active recycling and composting programme that has managed to divert an impressive amount of solid waste from landfills, while similar initiatives are also implemented in its global offices.

 In recent years, Nike has become increasingly conscious of its environmental impact.
 In 2019, the company revealed its Move to Zero campaign, a complete sustainability plan for the brand, proving that its “Just Do It” motto goes far beyond athletic gear.
 Nike’s new green policies will include the complete transition to renewable energy by 2025 and operating on net-zero carbon emissions.